 Advantages… Kind Of

 The whole idea behind the creation of these funds (alternatively known as “mutual fund switch corporations”) is for large-scale investors to be able to move in and out of certain mutual funds without triggering investment-related tax burdens.
-Essentially, certain companies will boast a menu of corporate class mutual funds, and investors can buy and sell these funds within that menu and defer your tax payments until it is most beneficial for you to realize the income (in the form of capital gains).
+Essentially, certain companies will boast a menu of corporate class mutual funds, and investors can buy and sell these funds within that menu and defer their tax payments until it is most beneficial for them to realize the income (in the form of capital gains).
 The sales pitch behind this sort of advantage is that you might want different investing exposure throughout your lifetime, or you may want to rebalance your portfolio, and these “families” of mutual funds allow you to do that cheaply and efficiently.
-Personally, I’m not a huge fan of planning investments around tax liabilities to begin with (see Young’s experience with flow through shares), but there is no doubt that tax effectiveness is a huge part of your overall financial plan; therefore, I can see how a creative salesman could market corporate class funds in a slick manner.
+Personally, I’m not a huge fan of planning investments around tax liabilities to begin with (see Young’s experience with flow-through shares), but there is no doubt that tax effectiveness is a huge part of your overall financial plan; therefore, I can see how a creative salesman could market corporate class funds in a slick manner.

 Problems With Corporate Class Funds

-Here is the myriad of problems I have with the whole idea of these funds.
+There is a myriad of problems I have with the whole idea of these funds.
 First and foremost, these investments make absolutely no sense unless you have maxed out all of the room in your registered accounts.
-These unique funds almost always have a higher MER rate than their regular mutual fund little brother, and consequently you could simply buy the run-of-the-mill mutual fund and put it in your RRSP/RESP/TFSA and get the same benefits for a lower MER percentage.
+These unique funds almost always have a higher MER rate than their regular mutual fund little brother, and consequently, you could simply buy the run-of-the-mill mutual fund and put it in your RRSP/RESP/TFSA and get the same benefits for a lower MER percentage.
 That being said, in defence of corporate class funds they don’t really claim to be for the average investor.
 Just so we’re clear, they are utterly indefensible in my mind if you still have room in your registered accounts (and hey, if you’re maxing out your RRSP/RESP/TFSA every year, then you’re further ahead in the game than I am to be brutally honest).

 The second problem I have in principle is not solely with “mutual fund switch corporations”, but instead with mutual funds in general.
 I can’t stomach the idea of most mutual funds saying that they will outperform the market because there is simply no academic evidence to balance this out in the vast majority of cases.
 Most mutual funds don’t beat the market BEFORE fees are calculated in.
 When you factor in the 2.1% MER fee average in Canada, less than 1% of mutual funds beat the market average over an extended period of time, and corporate class funds usually add another .2%-.4% of fees on top of that!
 It just doesn’t add up no matter what your advisor tells you.